-In contrast, HR 677 simply provides a universal exemption from critical swap regulations for all inter-affiliate swaps.
-It does not address any of the concerns regarding systemic risk raised by the CFTC's experts, and is apparently based on the assumption that inter-affiliate swaps cannot lead to systemic risks, even if they are between affiliates that share only partial ownership and are located in different jurisdictions under different regulatory rules.
+In contrast, HR 677 provides a near-universal exemption from critical swap regulations for interaffiliate swaps.
+It does not address any of the concerns regarding systemic risk raised by the CFTC.
+It is apparently based on the assumption that inter-affiliate swaps cannot lead to systemic risks, even if they are between affiliates that share only partial ownership and are located in different jurisdictions under different regulatory rules.
+Furthermore, HR 677 defines affiliated companies only as those companies that report financial information on a consolidated basis.
+Since consolidated reporting does not require majority ownership, this means that swaps between companies that do not share majority ownership may be exempted from relevant rules.